SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Securing Web Applications: In this lab, students will identify the prevention and detection capabilities that web application firewalls provide, and also learn where they can be evaded.
 Then changes will be applied to block and detect evasion techniques.

-• Secure Virtualizatio: The focus of this lab is on showing the implication of attackers gaining host access to a hypervisor or container system, and also on various hardening and incident handling steps that can be taken
+• Secure Virtualization: The focus of this lab is on showing the implication of attackers gaining host access to a hypervisor or container system like Docker, and also on various hardening and incident handling steps that can be taken.

 Topics